Use of protein electrophoresis to detect allozyme variation

 respectively.
 The next three individuals show the patterns

-expected from the three possible heterozygous genotypes:
+expected from the three possible heterozygous genotypes, each of which has two bands:

 ADHsm,